 (c)Symptom:

-- the signal voltage at the output is very less as compared to the normal value and dc voltage is good.
+- the signal voltage at the output is very low as compared to the normal value and dc voltage is good.

 - Likely fault: bypass capacitor is open.